 The drastic fall in Iranian oil production is having a serious effect on oil supplies in South Africa.

-The drastic fall in Iranian oil production is having a serious effect on oil supplies in South Africa.
+Background: The drastic fall in Iranian oil production is having a serious effect on oil supplies in South Africa.
 Economic experts estimate that before the recent troubles South Africa imported up to ninety-five percent of its oil requirements from Iran.
 The South African government is now forced to replenish stocks from the more expensive world market and a ten percent rise in the price of petrol took effect on Monday (1 January).
 Strict curbs on consumption by commerce, industry and the general public are also being considered.

 SYNOPSIS: Heavy traffic in the centre of Johannesburg shows that the situation in South Africa is not yet critical.
 However Economic Affairs Minister, Christopher Heunis has already announced a number of new measures.